The International Capital Markets Review: United Kingdom

 - the New York Fed beginning publication of SOFR period averages as well as a SOFR Index, the Bank of England beginning publication of a SONIA Compounded Index and the ECB announcing a public consultation on the publication of compounded €STR rates and daily indices; and

 - the ARRC publishing (in March 2020) a proposal for New York State legislation to provide a commercially realistic solution for 'tough legacy' contracts referencing USD LIBOR to remove risks associated with potential lack of contractual continuity and the FCA and the European Commission announcing proposals for similar (but different) legislative solutions to deal with tough legacy contracts referencing LIBOR.

 iv The Prospectus Regulation

-The Prospectus Regulation has applied in full in all Member States since 21 July 2019.
+The Prospectus Regulation8 has applied in full in all Member States since 21 July 2019.
 From that date it has repealed and replaced the Prospectus Directive regime (which was given effect in the UK by Part 6 of the Financial Services and Markets Act 2000 and the FCA's Prospectus Rules).
 As a result, much of Part 6 of the FSMA has been repealed and the FCA has replaced its Prospectus Rules with new Prospectus Regulation Rules.

 The new Prospectus Regulation regime represents an evolutionary rather than revolutionary change from the previous Prospectus Directive regime.
 Most of the landscape of the Prospectus Regulation regime is familiar territory to anyone used to working under the Prospectus Directive regime.
 The principal differences can be summarised as follows.